 Diabetes Prevention Program

-As of 3/16/2020: Given the situation with COVID-19, all DPP classes are occurring remotely over Zoom for the time being.
+As of 3/16/2020, all DPP classes are occurring remotely over Zoom for the time being.

 Did you know 88 million American adults - more than 1 out of 3 - have prediabetes?